 A drinking fountain and memorial in honor of Abner A. Davis soon adorned the top of “The Hill,” and student organizations used the fountain as the site of many activities for the next four decades.
 In 1957, the Student Welfare Committee affirmed the need to beautify campus and spearheaded a “College Clean-Up Campaign involving both faculty and students in an effort to make Pantherland ideal.”
 Making the first step in this direction, the committee polished the Abner Davis Fountain and “put signs on the lawn asking students to use the sidewalks, thus avoiding making trails through the campus.”
 [For the entire article, please click HERE]

-In this photograph of the Woolfolk Building circa 1950s, we can see the drinking fountain that stood on “The Hill” in honor of Abner A. Davis in the 1950s.
-(Photo: George Ruble Woolfolk Collection, Special Collection & Archives Department (SCAD), John B. Coleman Library, PVAMU)
+The light and drinking fountain that once stood on “The Hill” in honor of Abner Davis can be seen clearly in this 1940s photograph of the Woolfolk Building, (Photo: George Ruble Woolfolk Collection, John B. Coleman Library, PVAMU)

 In March 1963, the LES BEAUX ARTS Cultural Club renovated the Abner Davis Memorial.
-The fountain that once was stained and weather worn has now been conditioned for a new year.
+The fountain, once stained and weather-worn, has now been refreshed for a new year.
 “This improvement has certainly played a great role in making the ‘center’ of the campus, all the more attractive, for our yearly high school visitors.”
 For more information, click HERE

 On January 16, 1984, PVAMU observed the birthday of Martin Luther King, Jr. and organized a special program in the quadrangle area of the campus at the Abner Davis Fountain.
 For more information, click HERE